Dikgang Stock

-Dikgang Mathews Stock (born 3 February 1976) is a South African politician from the Northern Cape serving as a Member of the National Assembly of South Africa since 2019.
+Dikgang Mathews Stock (born 3 February 1976) is a South African politician from the Northern Cape who served as a Member of the National Assembly of South Africa from 2019 until 2024.
 Prior to his election to the National Assembly, he served as a permanent delegate to the National Council of Provinces from 2014 to 2019.
 Stock is a member of the African National Congress.